 In this article I’ll show you how to install the Microsoft SQL Server Driver for PHP 7+.
 This makes the use of an SQL Server database back-end for your PHP website easy.
 If you want to communicatie with SQL Server using PHP you need to rely on some additional software and PHP extensions.
 This post walks you through the steps necessary to install the SQL Server driver and SQLSRV extension for PHP 7+, on Windows Server IIS of course.Continue reading

-Umbraco SQLServer sessionState storage for your sessions.
-Prepare your Umbraco website for high performance web garden or web farm, and load balancing environments.
-Store your sessions out-of-process (OutProc).
+Configure Umbraco for SQLServer sessionState storage, for your sessions.
+This post explains how to prepare your Umbraco website for a high performance web garden or web farm, and load balancing environments: Store your ASP.NET / Umbraco sessions out-of-process (OutProc).
 As opposed to the default in-process (inProc) sessions, where sessions are saved in the worker process.Continue reading